prof_pic.jpg

 655 Huntington Ave, Boston, MA 02115

 Research: I am a Ph.D. candidate in Population Health Sciences at Harvard University, advised by Dr. Zachary Nagel and committee members Drs.
 David Christiani and Liming Liang.
-My research integrates multi-omics data, longitudinal study design, and advanced statistical modeling to identify clinically relevant biomarkers, refine risk prediction models, and improve health outcomes in cancer and aging-related diseases (more on my thesis).
+My research integrates functional assays, multi-omics data, longitudinal cohorts, and advanced statistical modeling to develop biomarkers and decision tools that support precision health across the lifecourse, from the general population to high-risk and vulnerable subgroups, and in clinical contexts (more on my dissertation).
 My work spans:

-• Genome Integrity & DNA Repair: Investigating DNA repair mechanisms, telomere biology, and mutational processes to understand cancer susceptibility, treatment response, and inter-individual variability.
+• Genome Integrity & DNA Repair: DNA repair mechanisms, telomere biology, and mutational processes shaping cancer susceptibility, treatment response, and inter-individual variability.

-• Multi-Omics & Functional Assays: Combining WGS/WES, DNA methylation, RNA-seq, and novel DNA repair assays to uncover disease mechanisms, and developing computational frameworks for population-based applications.
+• Integrative Omics & Functional Assays: WGS/WES, DNA methylation, RNA-seq, and novel functional repair assays and computational pipelines for mechanistic insight and population-scale applications.

-• Computational & Statistical Modeling: Leveraging Bayesian methods, causal inference, longitudinal and survival analysis, and machine learning to complex biological data and patient outcomes.
+• Computational & Statistical Methods: Bayesian modeling, causal inference, longitudinal/survival analysis, and machine learning to link molecular features with health outcomes.

-• Precision Medicine & Health Outcomes: Identifying molecular and phenotypic predictors of therapy response and prognosis to advance personalized treatments.
+• Precision Health & Lifecourse Outcomes: Molecular and phenotypic predictors of therapy response, prognosis, and aging trajectories to inform both personalized oncology and preventive strategies in populations.

 selected publications